KK100: Location

-It is located on Shennan East Road and within Caiwuwei, an area often described as the 'financial district' of Shenzhen.
+Located on Shennan East Road and within Caiwuwei, an area often described as the 'financial district' of Shenzhen.
 It belongs to Shenzhen's Luohu District and is situated east of Lizhi Park, approximately one kilometer north of the border between mainland China and Hong Kong.

 The mixed-use building rises 442 m and contains 98 floors for office space and a hotel.
-Out of those 98 floors, 74 are used for 173000 m2 of Class A office space, 26 stories for a 35000 m2 six-star business hotel and the top four floors of the skyscraper hold a garden and several restaurants.
+Out of those 100 floors, 74 are used for 173000 m2 of Class A office space, 26 stories for a 35000 m2 six-star business hotel and the top four floors of the skyscraper hold a garden and several restaurants.

 Adjacent to KK100 is the KK Mall, which opened its doors November 26, 2010, and contains luxury brand stores, restaurants and a supermarket.
 The KK Mall also hosts Shenzhen's first IMAX cinema.

 The St. Regis Hotel occupies floors 75 to 100 of the main tower, which opened in September 2011.